This is a great place for a party, and James I thought so too.

 Where now, thou art made Dweller

-If you are interested in having an event at Banqueting House James I’s ‘drinking den’ makes an imaginative party space.
-Please contact our Banqueting House events team to discuss booking a venue.
+If you are interested in having an event at Banqueting House, James I's 'drinking den' makes an imaginative party space.
+Please contact our Events team to discuss booking a venue.

 Take an introductory tour with one of our costumed guides through the courtyards of Hampton Court Palace.